David Rijckaert II: Work

 David Rijckaert II was earlier believed to have been a painter of landscapes as well as genre scenes.
-The current view is that he did not paint landscapes as the attribution of landscapes to him was the result of a mix-up with his brother Martin, a prominent landscape painter.
+The current view is that he did not paint landscapes as the attribution of landscapes to him was the result of a mix-up with his brother Marten, a prominent landscape painter.
 The genre scenes formerly attributed to him are now held to be by the hand of his son David III.

 It was only in 1995 when Christie's offered the Still life with shells with a nautilus, vases, glasses and Chinese porcelain, which was signed and dated 'DAVIDT.RYCKAERTS. / .1616.' for sale that the art historian Fred Meijer identified the artist of the piece as David Rijckaert II.
 This led to the conclusion that David Rijckaert II was in fact a specialist still life painter rather than a landscape or genre painter.
 David Rijckaert II remains to date a relatively mysterious and obscure artist since art historians are still in the process of putting together his œuvre from a few signed works.
 New attributions still occur such as in 2009 when the Still life with a lemon and capon in the Rijksmuseum Twenthe was attributed to Ryckaert.
 There are currently only about 15 still lifes attributed to David Rijckaert II.
 As his style is close to that of the leading Antwerp still life painters Osias Beert and Jacob Foppens van Es, some of his works were previously attributed to these two artists.
 This is for instance the case with the Still life with lobster at the Royal Museums of Fine Arts of Belgium, formerly attributed to Osias Beert and the Still life with oysters, fruit, biscuits and ornamental tableware in the Museum of Fine Arts, Ghent, formerly attributed to Osias Beert and Jacob Foppens van Es.